Got coins? How to safely store and display your collection

 Frames are a beautiful way to proudly display your coin or entire collection with style.

-As mentioned above, though, it’s best to invest in products that are specifically made for coins—such as these floating frames, which care for the coin by enclosing it gently using flexible silicone membranes.
+These floating frames, which care for the coin by enclosing it gently using flexible silicone membranes, are a popular choice.

-While it’s not quite the same as seeing them in person, there are some apps out there that allow you to display your collection…virtually!
+While it’s not quite the same as seeing them in person, some online apps allow you to display your collection…digitally!